Do Weight Lifting Belts Help Lower Back Pain?

 • Core strengthening exercises: Engage in regular core exercises to build strength in the abdominal and back muscles, which naturally helps support the spine.
 If you need more assistance with this, connect with our personal trainers in Brunswick

 • Proper lifting techniques: Focus on maintaining good form during all exercises, especially those involving the lower back.
+This is why it’s important to properly do lats exercises with dumbbells.

 • Gradual progression: Avoid jumping too quickly into heavy weights; gradually increase the load as your strength and technique improve.